Pressed by Congress, Big Tech Defends Itself and Offers Few Solutions After Capitol Riot

 March 26, 2021 – The heads of the largest social media companies largely defended their platforms, reiterated what they’ve done, and offered few solutions to the problems that ail them during a congressional hearing Thursday.

+But, under harsh questioning from the House Energy and Commerce Committee, none of the CEOs of Google, Facebook or Twitter were given chance to respond to questions for more than 30 to 60 seconds on a given topic.

-In response to questions from the House Energy and Commerce Committee, which held a hearing about misinformation on social media in the fallout of the January 6 Capitol riot, the big tech CEOs said dealing with the problem of dis- and misinformation on their platforms is more difficult than people think.
+The hearing was about misinformation on social media in the fallout of the January 6 Capitol riot.
+The CEOs said dealing with the problem of dis- and misinformation on their platforms is more difficult than people think.

 “The responsibility here lies with the people who took the actions to break the law and do the insurrection,” Facebook CEO Mark Zuckerberg said in response to a question about whether the platforms were to blame for the riot.

-“Also, the people who spread that content, including the president, but others as well, with repeated rhetoric over time, saying that the election was rigged and encouraging people to organize.
+“Secondarily, also, the people who spread that content, including the president, but others as well, with repeated rhetoric over time, saying that the election was rigged and encouraging people to organize.
 I think those people bare the primary responsibility as well,” Zuckerberg said.

 Zuckerberg added that “polarization was rising in America long before social networks were even invented,” he said.
 He blamed the “political and media environment that drives Americans apart.”

-Note: Editor’s Note: This story has been revised to add in a second paragraph that more accurately captured the fact that, while the tech executives offered few solutions, they were given little opportunity to do so by members of Congress.
-Additionally, the word “secondarily” was added back into Facebook CEO Mark Zuckerberg’s statement about who bore responsibility for the insurrection.